 Symptoms associated with chronic sinusitis include:

-- Another frequent symptom is nasal congestion resulting in difficulty breathing through the nose.
+- Nasal congestion resulting in difficulty breathing through the nose

 Medical treatment consists of antibiotics and other medications to decrease inflammation and swelling of the sinus passages.
 These medications may include: